-If you have not already done so, be sure to get your student IstanbulKart.
+If you have not already done so, be sure to get your student İstanbulkart.
 With this card, you will get discount prices on all public transportation.
-You can apply online or buy one at sales points throughout the city.
-You can contact our office if you need any help.
+For detailed information, have a look at our Transportation page.

 Know your student ID number.
 You will need it throughout your time at university.